collocations.org

 3. poems/stories/music

-VERB + COLLECTION
+VERB + collection

-compile, edit, publish
+compile, edit, produce, publish

 to publish a collection of scholarly essays

-~ of
+collection of

 4. money

-house-to-house, street | charity, church
+charity, church

-VERB + COLLECTION
+VERB + collection

-have, make, organize, take
+have, make, organize, take (esp.
+BrE), take up (esp.
+AmE)

-We will have a collection for charity at the end of the concert. | A collection will be taken at the end of the service.
+We will have a collection for charity at the end of the concert.

-COLLECTION + NOUN
+collection + NOUN

 box, plate